CartoDB/labs-middleware/README.md

 ## Security of requests

-Because we're using the API key, CartoDB enforces that all the requests coming and going from there use HTTPs.
+Because we're using the API key, CARTO enforces that all the requests coming and going from there use HTTPs.
 It is advisable, although not mandatory, to use HTTPs for the API between the middleware and the client app too.

 ## How to run the example